Updated May 25, 2020

 6. Erie Zoo Free Hours On Sunday 3-5pm

 The Erie Zoo offers free admission for 2 hours each Sunday from 3-5pm during the Zoo’s open season.
+Parking is also free.
 Note, the Erie Zoo closes for the winter months.

 7. Liberty Park Playground

-If you are enjoying a day in downtown Erie, the Liberty Park Playground is a great way to allow the kids to expend some energy.
+If you are enjoying a day in downtown Erie near the bayfront, the Liberty Park Playground is a great way to allow the kids to expend some energy.
 The address is 200 Lawrence Pier, Erie, PA 16507.

 8. Asbury Woods Nature Center

-Asbury Woods offers a small indoor nature center, an outdoor play area for young children, and a system of outdoor trails for enjoying the nature.
+Asbury Woods offers a small indoor nature center, an outdoor play area for young children, and a system of outdoor trails for walking, hiking, snowshoeing or cross-country skiing.
 Whether you prefer scenic a wooded walk, or a 1/3 mile boardwalk, a GPS/Orienteering course, a 5K cross-country course or a ski and snowshoe trail, at Asbury Woods, nature can be enjoyed year round.

-9. Picnic In The Park, Gibson Park, Thursdays
+9. Picnic In The Park, North East, Pennsylvania

-In the summer on Thursdays, the popular Picnic in the Park event is offered by the North East, PA Chamber of Commerce from 11:30am – 1pm from mid-June through mid-August (except July 4).
-Each event includes free live family entertainment, a food vendor, and a farmer’s market.
+In the summer on Thursdays, the popular Picnic in the Park event is offered by the North East Arts Council from 11:30am – 1pm from mid-June through mid-August (except July 4).
+Each event includes free live family entertainment.

 Pack a lunch, bring a picnic blanket, and enjoy a fun family event beneath the beautiful shade trees of Gibson Park in the heart of North East, PA.